neuefische/wd-flipped-classroom-curriculum/sessions/react-data-fetching/README.md

 - Explain that while we could implement all of these things ourselves (given a large amount of time), there are libraries that help us with this.
 - When clicking through the demo, point out that the `id` from state and the actually shown data are not in sync.
 This is because the `id` is updated before the data is fetched.

-### SWR
+### Introducing SWR

-- Open the [SWR homepage](https://swr.vercel.app/) and explain what it is.
+- Open the [SWR homepage](https://swr.vercel.app/) and explain:
-  - It's a data fetching library that helps us with all of the things we just mentioned.
+  - SWR is a data fetching library that helps us with all of the things we just mentioned.
-  - It's implemented using React Hooks.
+  - It is implemented using React Hooks.
   - It can work with more than just the `fetch` API (axios, GraphQL, etc.) but we will focus on `fetch` for now.
   - SWR stands for "stale while revalidate" which is a caching strategy that enables great UX: Show the cached (_stale_) data _while_ loading (_revalidating_) the new data.
-  - SWR is made by Vercel (the company behind Next.js) which means that is very well integrated with Next.js.
+  - SWR is made by Vercel (the company behind Next.js) which means that it is very well integrated with Next.js.
 (It works with any React app though.)

-### `useSWR`
+### Using `useSWR`

-- In the demo install SWR
+- In the demo install SWR:
   ```
   npm install swr
   ```
-- Open the `page/index.js` Page and import `useSWR` from `swr`.
+- Open the `page/index.js` page and import `useSWR` from `swr`:
   ```js
   import useSWR from "swr";
   ```
-- Replace the `jokes` state, the `useEffect` hook and the `startFetching` function inside the component function with `useSWR`.
+- Replace the `jokes` state, the `useEffect` hook and the `startFetching` function inside the component function with `useSWR`:

   ```js
   const { data } = useSWR(